Keto Spice Cake with Cream Cheese Frosting

 The Spices

-spices mixed in brown butter Most spice cakes call for at least three spices in their ingredients.
-This recipe maximizes the spice flavor by incorporating FIVE different spices in the cake – cinnamon, cardamom, allspice, cloves and nutmeg.
-To develop the flavor of the spices, we add them to a skillet with melted brown butter.
-When butter is browned it gives off a nutty smell that also reminds me of Fall.
-Spices are added to this butter and heated.
-This helps to bring out the flavor and aroma of the spices.
+spices mixed in brown butter Most spice cakes call for three spices.
+This one uses five for maximum flavor.
+To develop the flavor, I add the spices to a skillet with melted brown butter.
+When butter browns it gives off a nutty smell that also reminds me of Fall.
+Heating the spices in that butter brings out their aroma.
 Remember to save 1/2 teaspoon of the spice mixture for the frosting!
 A little bit of spice in the cream cheese frosting works like a secret ingredient!

 Cake Pans

-cake pans stacked up When I make keto cakes, I like to make tiered cakes rather than one large sheet cake.
-For this recipe, I used 6 inch cake pans and was able to get three cakes out of one recipe for low carb spice cake.
-You can use a rectangle baking dish, larger cake pan or cupcake pan to make this recipe; however, you will have to adjust the baking times.
-Cupcakes don’t take as long too cook and using a larger baking dish or pan will take longer for the cake to cook.
-You may even need to lower the baking temperature to 325 degrees to ensure the cake gets cooked in the middle without drying out the edges.
+cake pans stacked up I like making tiered cakes rather than one large sheet cake.
+For this recipe, I used 6 inch cake pans and got three layers.
+You can use a rectangular baking dish, larger cake pan, or cupcake pan.
+Just adjust baking times accordingly.
+Cupcakes cook faster; a larger pan takes longer and you’ll need to lower the temp to 325 degrees so the center cooks through without drying out the edges.
 As an Amazon Associate, I earn from qualifying purchases

 Easy Keto Cream Cheese Frosting

 Cream cheese frosting is one of my favorites.
-It works well in the spice cake family of desserts.
-Similar to carrot cake, cream cheese frosting is a nice balance to the spicy flavor in these cakes. frostied spice cake This is an easy recipe for low carb frosting.
-Simply add all the ingredients to a bowl and beat until combined, fluffy and creamy.
-Don’t forget to add 1/2 teaspoon of the spice mixture from the cake.
-It will enhance the overall spice flavor of your keto spice cake!
+Just like with carrot cake, the tang from the cream cheese is a perfect balance to all those warm spices. frostied spice cake Making this frosting is simple: add all the ingredients to a bowl and beat until fluffy.
+Don’t forget to add 1/2 teaspoon of the spice mixture from the cake for extra depth!

-Since keto baked goods tend to dry out faster than conventional cakes, make sure you store you cake in an air tight container in the refrigerator or room temperature.
-If you are making this cake ahead of time, I recommend making the spice cake first and storing the cake layers in the refrigerator, tightly wrapped in plastic wrap.
-You can make the frosting ahead of time too, but don’t frost the cake yet.
-Wait until the day you want to serve the cake to frost it. finished cake in a pan
+Low carb baked goods dry out faster than conventional cakes, so store this one in an airtight container in the refrigerator or at room temperature.
+If you’re making it ahead, bake the layers first and store them tightly wrapped in plastic wrap.
+Make the frosting ahead too, but wait until the day you’re serving to frost. finished cake in a pan

 Other Keto Dessert Recipes